-Other risks considered by management to be at low materiality are risks associated with products counterfeiting, risks associated with the license agreements to use the Bell Helmets trade mark, risks associated with key people, risks associated with the loss of qualified resources and the difficulty of finding new ones, risks associated with APIs (Alternative Performance Indicators), risks associated with transactions with related parties, risks associated with the price fluctuation of raw materials, risks associated with international activities and regulations in the various markets in which the Group operates, risks associated with compliance with workplace safety regulations, risks associated with tax regulations, risks associated with potential conflicts of interest of directors, risks associated with noncompliance and/or implementation irregularities with respect to the provisions of the organizational model pursuant to Legislative Decree no. 231/2001, risks connected to potential overdue tax payables, risk of interruption of production and catastrophic events.
+Other risks considered by management to be at low materiality are risks associated with products counterfeiting, risks associated with the license agreements to use the Bell Helmets trade mark, risks associated with key people, risks associated with the loss of qualified resources and the difficulty of finding new ones, risks associated with APIs (Alternative Performance Indicators), risks associated with transactions with related parties, risks associated with the price fluctuation of raw materials, risks associated with international activities and regulations in the various markets in which the Group operates, risks associated with compliance with workplace safety regulations, risks associated with tax regulations, risks associated with potential conflicts of interest of directors, risks associated with the proper implementation of the organizational model pursuant to Legislative Decree no. 231/2001, risks connected to potential overdue tax payables, risk of interruption of production and catastrophic events.
 Management does not consider that these risks can have a significant influence on the financial statements.